 You Got A 170 Or Better

-With rare exceptions, those who got a 170 on the LSAT shouldn’t take the test again.
-If you look at the charts, it’s just not likely you are going to do better enough to change your results.
+With rare exceptions, those who got a 170 on the LSAT shouldn’t retake the test.
+If you look at the charts, it’s just not likely you will do better enough to change your results.
 With anything over a 172 initial score, more people do worse on a retake than better.

 You Just Sort Of “Feel” Like You Can Do Better